mycrossbl.gif (957 bytes)

 Or, you can just click on the "Donation" link below:

 If you wish me to display your name on a special supporters page, I will do so.
 If not, I will list your donation as anonymous.
 Let me know how you want it listed.
-I have many other projects in mind for sending materials to folks who request it.
-I now offer the entire contents from the Christian Universe Web site on CD.
+I also now offer the Christian Universe site on CD.
 If you want one, please let me know.
 A donation would be appreciated, but is not mandatory.
 I will make you a CD and mail it to you regardless of your ability to pay.

-For its first seven years, this site has been a one-man labor of love for the Lord, and His wonderful word.
-I am now asking for others to join me in my efforts.
+For its first seven years, this site was a one-man labor of love for the Lord, and His wonderful word.
+I am now blessed to have others join me in my efforts.
 God bless you!

 God bless all!